hyperledger/fabric/docs/source/whatis.md

 fault tolerant consensus delivered by PoW.

 This lack of confidentiality can be problematic for many business/enterprise use cases.
-For example, in a network of supply-chain partners, often or consumers are given preferred rates as a means of either solidifying a relationship, or promoting additional sales.
+For example, in a network of supply-chain partners, some consumers might be given preferred rates as a means of either solidifying a relationship, or promoting additional sales.
 If every participant can see every contract and transaction, it becomes impossible to maintain such business relationships in a completely transparent network -- everyone will want the preferred rates!

-Or, consider the securities industry, a trader building a position (or disposing of one) would not want her competitors to know of this, or else they will seek to get in on the game, weakening the trader's gambit.
+As a second example, consider the securities industry, where a trader building a position (or disposing of one) would not want her competitors to know of this, or else they will seek to get in on the game, weakening the trader's gambit.

 In order to address the lack of privacy and confidentiality for purposes of delivering on enterprise use case requirements, blockchain platforms have adopted a variety of approaches.
 All have their trade-offs.

-Encrypting data is one approach to providing confidentiality, however, in a permissionless network leveraging PoW for its consensus, the encrypted data is sitting on every node.
+Encrypting data is one approach to providing confidentiality; however, in a permissionless network leveraging PoW for its consensus, the encrypted data is sitting on every node.
 Given enough time and computational resource, the encryption could be broken.
 For many enterprise use cases, the risk that their information could become compromised is unacceptable.

-Zero knowledge proofs (ZKP) are another area of research being explored to address this problem.
-The trade-off here being that presently, computing a ZKP requires considerable time and computational resources.
+Zero knowledge proofs (ZKP) are another area of research being explored to address this problem, the trade-off here being that, presently, computing a ZKP requires considerable time and computational resources.
 Hence, the trade-off in this case is performance for confidentiality.

-In a permissioned context, that can leverage alternate forms of consensus, one might explore approaches that restrict the distribution of confidential information exclusively to authorized nodes.
+In a permissioned context that can leverage alternate forms of consensus, one might explore approaches that restrict the distribution of confidential information exclusively to authorized nodes.